 - Don’t add too much flour

-- Cover fresh made tortillas with a damp cloth
+- Cover freshly made tortillas with a damp cloth

 These homemade flour tortillas are so soft and delicious you’ll never go back to packaged again!